mbredel/distributed-systems/udp-socket-server/README.md

 ## Usage

-Once the system is build, you may start the server by using the bash script:
+Once the system is build, you may start the server by using the bash script, which is located at ./source/src/main/bash/:

 ```
  $ ./start-udp-socket-server.sh